Health outcomes and economic evaluation

 An EQ-5D health state may be converted to an index value by applying a formula that essentially attaches values to each of the levels in each dimension of health.
 A value set can be obtained using different methods for the valuation of health states, e.g. the time trade-off (TTO) method and the visual analogue scale (VAS) method.
 A central question is whether valuations should be based on preferences from individuals who are actually in the health state, i.e. experience-based values, or from individuals to whom the health states are described, i.e. hypothetical values.
 The index value can be used to estimate the quality-of-life component in quality-adjusted life years (QALYs).
 The EQ-5D for adults as and the EQ-5D-Y for youth are applied in studies.

-We have ongoing collaboration with Stockholm County Council and carry out research commissioned by the Health Services Administration (Hälso- och sjukvårdsförvaltningen, HSF) to the Centre for health economics, informatics and health care research (CHIS), see this web page in Swedish.
+We have ongoing collaboration with Stockholm County Council and carry out research commissioned by the Health Services Administration (Hälso- och sjukvårdsförvaltningen, HSF) to the Centre for health economics, informatics and health care research (CHIS).

 Several of the research group members are members in the international multidisciplinary research group, the EuroQol Group Association and members of the Youth Special Interest Group and the Inequalities Special Interest Group.